ryanatkn/fuz_code/README.md

 | Shiki builtin regexp  | 41 ± 0.27%                 | 40                        | 82      |

 Directly runnable benchmarks are not included yet -
-I don't know if I'll add them here or make a separate project, but I plan to continue to improve performance to best support runtime usage.
+I don't know if I'll add them here or make a separate project.

 To run the benchmarks yourself: